barira1993/expense-tracking-system/README.md

 The application allows users to record and manage expenses, organize expenses by category, and analyze spending patterns through category based and monthly analytics.

+This project was built as part of my Data Science learning journey to strengthen my understanding of backend APIs, database integration, and interactive data visualization.

 ## Features
 - Add new expenses
 - Update existing expenses